-In this circuit, we use two complementary transistors in the output stage with one transistor being an NPN or N-channel type while the other transistor is a PNP or P-channel (the complement) type connected in order to operate them like PUSH a transistor to ON and PULL another transistor to OFF at the same time.
+In this circuit, we use two identical transistors T1 and T2 are used, connected in order to operate them like PUSH a transistor to ON and PULL another transistor to OFF at the same time.
 This push-pull configuration can be made in class A, class B, class C or class AB amplifiers.